 Useful Web Links

 This guide suggests useful resources for studying the history of Alaska, focusing on resources available through Western Libraries' Heritage Resources programs.
-It is not exhaustive - contact Western Libraries Reference Desk or Heritage Resources' staff if you need assistance finding more information.
+It is not exhaustive - contact Western Libraries Research Desk or Heritage Resources' staff if you need assistance finding more information.

 Pavlof Mountains, Alaska.
 Galen Biery Photographs #152, Center for Pacific Northwest Studies, Western Washington University.